-Internal injury to muscle and tissue – perhaps so minor you might not have even realized you were injured – also can result in the formation of scar tissue on the inside as the body works to repair torn or strained tissue.
-And over time, this fibrous scar tissue can lead to pain and reduced range of motion due to its reduced flexibility and its adhesion to other tissue.
+Internal injury and/or repetitive stress to muscle and tissues – perhaps so minor you might not have even realized you were injured – also can result in the formation of scar tissue on the inside as the body works to repair torn or strained tissue.
+Over time, this fibrous scar tissue can lead to pain and reduced range of motion due to its reduced flexibility and its adhesion to other tissue.
 Sometimes, internal scar tissue can even painfully constrict or entrap a nerve.
 A treatment called the Graston Technique, performed at LiveWell Chiropractic and Wellness Center, allows Dr. Ridley to detect and treat areas of scar tissue and adhesions in muscles, tendons, and ligaments.

 How is the Graston Technique Performed?

-The Graston Technique uses a set of stainless steel instruments that are drawn over the skin to the affected area, and gently “break up” the scar tissue or adhesion.
+The Graston Technique uses a set of stainless steel instruments that are drawn over the skin of the affected area, and gently “breaks up” the scar tissue or adhesion.
 Since many injuries produce inflammation, muscle changes and scar tissue, this approach is helpful in creating significant, long-term changes to soft tissues throughout your body.

 Talk with Dr. Ridley if you or your loved one have been struggling with any of the above conditions at the LiveWell Chiropractic and Wellness Center.

 Schedule a consultation with Dr. Ridley at LiveWell Chiropractic and Wellness Center and find out if you are a candidate for treatment with the Graston Technique.

 Q: What is the Graston Technique, and how can it help me with scar tissue?